pawaclawczyk/advent_of_code_2018/README.md

 We need to split the string into letters, then group the letters and count each group.
 If we find a group of two (three) then will return `true`.
 It's worth to note that we look for *exactly* two (three) same letters, it means we must analyse every letter in ID and cannot return earlier.

+In the second part of the puzzle we must find IDs that differ by exactly one character.
+The difference must be position-wise, it means that ID `abcd` and `bcda` have four different characters.
+To compute the number of different characters we build a distance function.
+The function is recursively walking over two strings character by character increasing distance counter by one when first characters are different.
+In next step program should iterate over IDs and compute distance between current element and all remaining.
+Once it finds two IDs with distance equal to one then it returns.
+In an imperative language for this purpose we would use a nested for loops.
+However, we will use two recursive functions, one for the outer iteration and second for the inner iteration and computing distance.
+As the expected result is only the common part of found IDs, function similar to the one computing distance will do that for us.